alyd/alyd.github.io/content/undergrads/index.md

   image: ""
 ---

 I am not currently looking to take on any undergrads to join my current research projects.
-If you have your own project and are looking for advising, feel free to pitch it to me over email and I'll get back to you if I think it's a good fit.
+If you have your own project and are looking for advising, feel free to pitch it to me and I'll get back to you if I think it's a good fit.